Prosecutors deny defense claim that medical examiner’s opinion on George Floyd’s death was coerced

 In the defense motion, Thao's lawyers asked Cahill to dismiss the charges against him and find that Mitchell coerced Baker.
 The lawyers also wanted Ellison and six other attorneys who met with Mitchell to be barred from working on the case.

-Frank noted that this was Thao's fourth attempt seeking sanctions against members of the prosecution team, an effort that he called a smear campaign.
+Frank noted that this was Thao's fourth attempt to seek sanctions against members of the prosecution team, an effort that he called a smear campaign.

 The facts Thao laid out in his motion disprove his accusations, Frank wrote.
-As Thao's motion said, Baker testified in Chauvin's trial that no one had pressured him or influenced to say sanything other than the truth, the response said.
+As Thao's motion said, Baker testified in Chauvin's trial that no one had pressured or influenced him to say anything other than the truth, the response said.

 "Baker's own sworn testimony makes clear that he was not coerced," Frank wrote.
 "He did not change his findings in this case, and there is no factual basis to claim otherwise."